 Beyond the choice of whether or not you choose to try your hand at stock-picking or choose an investment provider to manage your money for you, there are also choices to be made around the types of investments you hold.
 The Boring Money research highlighted that women are more interested in sustainable investment options than their male counterparts.
 A trend that is borne out in the Nutmeg data, which shows that women represent 51% of our socially responsible investors.

 While this growing investment appetite from women is positive, we’re not at the end of the road yet.
 With these shifts in attitudes towards finances set to stay for the long term, the industry needs to act now to better address issues that are hindering further investment, such as confidence in money management and trust in the investment sector.

-Risk warning: As with all investing, your capital is at risk.
+As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
-A pension may not be right for everyone and tax rules may change in the future.
-If you are unsure if a pension is right for you, please seek financial advice.
+Tax treatments depend on your individual circumstances and may be subject to change in the future.

 - Consumer research conducted by Opinium between 24th February – 28th February 2023 via an online survey.
 The sample is comprised of 2,000 UK adults, weighted to nationally representative criteria.